unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 ### Command Line Interface

-A light-weight cli is provided for common tasks like checking the version number, install path, etc.
+A light-weight CLI is provided for common tasks like checking the version number, install path, etc.

 ```
 $ gdc -h